EuroProofNet/europroofnet.github.io/_pages/description.md

 foundations of their systems and develop tools for inter-translation of the proofs developed in individual systems to and from this common logical framework.

+For more details, see the [Memorandum of Understanding](https://e-services.cost.eu/files/domain_files/CA/Action_CA20111/mou/CA20111-e.pdf).